 Looking for the Council’s weekly e-newsletters?
 On Sight, News You Can Use and Legislative Update are available each week at WCBlind.org/news.

-The Courier publishes two times a year.
+The Courier publishes quarterly.
 It contains leadership letters, legislative updates, Council, staff and volunteer profiles, special event and program details, an events calendar, and stories that provide help and inspiration for people who are blind or visually impaired.
 The Courier is available in CD, Braille, large-print and e-mail format.
 If you would like to receive the Courier, you can subscribe here.

 A Welcoming Main Street